k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

 ## Writing an SQL statement

-While writing your SQL statement in the Query Editor (top pane), you can be guided by 2 assistants:
+While writing your SQL statement in the Query Editor (top pane), you can be guided by 2 assistants - **AI Assistant** and **Code Completion Assistant**.

 ### AI Assistant

 You can use the built-in AI Assistant to create SQL statements by entering your desired statement in natural language for the AI Assistant.
+To activate the AI Assistant, install from the [Exchange](/articles/04_fabric_studio/28_web_k2exchange.md) one of the AI extensions (such as OpenAI, Anthropic, Gemini) and create an AI [Interface](/articles/05_DB_interfaces/01_interfaces_overview.md) based on it.
 To use the AI Assistant:

 1. Click on the **AI** icon (<img src="images/web/ai-2-bw.png" />) in the upper-right corner of the Query Editor.